scaleoutsean/eseries-perf-analyzer/README.md

 ![E-Series SSD Wear Level](/images/sample-screenshot-epa-collector-disks-ssd-wear-level.png)

 This is the second example with physical disks and it's highlighted because this data is collected by collector, but not shown in dashboards.
-In order to collect this data, an E-Series array with a recent SANtricity 11.7 (e.g. 11.74) and at least one SSD is required.
+In order to collect this data, an E-Series array with a recent SANtricity OS (11.74, for example) and at least one SSD is required.
 Visualization can then be done by duplicating one of the existing disk charts and modifying to show "percentEnduranceUsed" values.
 This screenshot shows that SSD wear level metrics are not collected from the E2824 array which happens to have SANtricity 11.50 and no SSD disks.

 ## Tips and Q&A